Connect With Us

 • Selenium sulphide

 Finding the right seborrhoeic dermatitis scalp treatment depends on choosing the right active ingredient.
 All these active ingredients provide relief from the symptoms of seborrhoeic dermatitis, but the ideal shampoo contains actives that work on the root cause of this scalp condition and keeps it at bay.
-Numerous clinical studies suggest that shampoos that contain zinc pyrithione are proven to work.
+Numerous clinical studies suggest that shampoos that contain anti-dandruff active are proven to work.
 However, if they don’t offer you relief, you can always try Head & Shoulders Clinically Proven Solutions.

 Head & Shoulders Clinically Proven Solutions Scalp Relief Shampoo is formulated using selenium sulphide that targets the cause of severe dandruff.
 This shampoo is clinically proven to control itching and flaking, and fights dryness and tight scalp.
 The gentle formula makes this shampoo ideal for everyday use, and the moisturisers give you healthy-looking, great-smelling hair.